-The ARROW Communication Association is the oldest amateur radio (“ham”) club in Washtenaw and is dedicated to the promotion of amateur radio activities.
+The ARROW Communication Association is the oldest amateur radio (“ham”) club in Washtenaw County, Michigan and is dedicated to the promotion of amateur radio activities.
 As such, we:

-- work with the Red Cross and community groups to provide emergency and public service communications,
+- Support local groups to provide emergency and public service communications,

 ARROW is a Michigan non-profit membership-based corporation tax-exempt under section 501(c)3 of the Federal Tax Code, managed by an elected Board of Directors under its corporate bylaws.
 ARROW is an affiliate of the American Radio Relay League (ARRL) and has been designated a Special Service Club.